About the Journal

 Authors cannot use other researchers’ opinions or thoughts as their own.
 Similarly, authors cannot use thoughts, opinions, and parts of research from their own previous work without citing properly.

-RESSAT publish two regular issues a year which is scheduled for November and May in addition to the special issues which may be various number for each year.
+RESSAT publish two regular issues a year which is scheduled for May and November in addition to the special issues which may be various number for each year.

 Open Access Policy